Alexandre-T/casguard/Resources/doc/configuration.md

         # Name of your login route.
         login:                security_login # Example: my_login_route

+        # Name of the route after a successful logout.
+        logout:               homepage # Example: home

     # If true phpcas trace will be more explicit.
     verbose:              false # Example: true